MYTH: It is your fault, because you didn’t submit enough.

 As one scholar put it, “Sacrificial love isn’t just for husbands (Ephesians 5:1-2, 21).”
 How can anyone talk about submission without mentioning verses like these, which show a two-way street?

-Jesus and Paul also teach—in two passages—that their followers are not to “lord it over” one another, meaning not wielding authority over others and controlling people (Matthew 20:25 and 1 Peter 5:3).
+Jesus and Peter also teach—in two passages—that their followers are not to “lord it over” one another, meaning not wielding authority over others and controlling people (Matthew 20:25 and 1 Peter 5:3).

 So whom do we obey in life?
 We obey God!